-Now that the need for your product is identified, your Shopify store is created, your marketing campaign is set up, you are bouncing off the walls to receive your first order(s)!
+Now that you have identified the needs for you product, created your Shopify store, set up your marketing campaign, you are bouncing off the walls to receive your first order(s)!
 But, have you made up your mind about fulfillment?
 If you’re still wavering between different scenarios, here’s a comprehensive overview to guide you through Shopify fulfillment options!

-Drop-shipping is an order fulfillment process and/or business model allowing entrepreneurs to sell directly their products to the customer without stocking the items beforehand.
+Drop-shipping is an order fulfillment process and a business model allowing entrepreneurs to sell directly their products to the customer without stocking the items beforehand.

-The sooner a product gets ordered, the retailer buys the item from a third party which will be shipped directly to the customer.
+The sooner the product order is confirmed, the retailer buys the item from a third party which will be shipped directly to the customer.
 Ultimately, the supplier takes care of stocking, packing, and delivering your products.

 Warehouse-free: when dropshipping, you don’t have to store your goods nor pay for recurrent monthly warehousing fees.